ines-parreira/prototypes/KAIZEN.md

 The general approach to migrating a file is:
 1. If the file contains some exported types, move the declarations into `types.js` and `types.ts` file
+  - When migrating existing types `type fooType` should become `type Foo`
 2. Change the file extension from `.js` to either `.ts` or `.tsx` if the file contains jsx
 3. Make adjustments
   - Remove the `@flow` pragma and all potential `$FlowFixMe`